-The yearly pilgrimage was held in St. Mary's on the feast of the Assumption and was a great success: "Sunday-Solemr High Mass.
+The yearly pilgrimage was held in St. Marys on the feast of the Assumption and was a great success: "Sunday-Solemr High Mass.
 Church was packed.
 Talks and our banquet.
-Be pilgrimage ever.
-Much credit must be given to Mrs. A. and Dave G. for their drive and directions as co-chairs."
+Be. pilgrimage ever.
+Much credit must be given to Mrs. A. am Dave G. for their drive and directions as co-chairs."